Gustav Ullenhag – Translational immunotherapy

 Our research is translational with main focus to conduct immunotherapy studies in cancer patients.

-The work is performed in close collaboration with Angelica Loskog’s research group.
-We also collaborate with Sara Mangsbo and a project is planned with Anna Dimberg.
+Much of the work is performed in close collaboration with Angelica Loskog’s research group.
+Amongst others, we also collaborate with Sara Mangsbo´s research group.

 While the treatment options for malignant melanoma patients have improved greatly in recent years most patients do not benefit and the side effects can be severe.
 Immunotherapy has immerged as a promising treatment strategy where the immune system is modulated to target and kill cancer cells.